Contezza/drc-tas-restapi/README.md

 ## Docker Test

-When running the test in docker, [change](src/main/resources/environments) `service.baseuri` value with the value of `service.dockeruri`.
 In the following example you can run the test with the configured environment (`-Denv=alfresco`).

 ```
 docker run -it --network=dev_network -v "$(pwd)":/root -w /root adoptopenjdk/maven-openjdk11:latest mvn clean install -Dnashorn.args=--no-deprecation-warning -Denv=alfresco